buildpacks/docs/content/docs/features/dockerfiles.md

 +++
 title="Dockerfiles"
-summary="Dockerfiles can be used to extend base images for buildpacks builds"
+summary="Dockerfiles can be used to extend base images for buildpacks builds."
 +++

 ## Why Dockerfiles?